h5law/h5law.github.io/posts/intro.md

 boss).
 Coincidentally he, "Irish Gary" was also the most terrifying man I have ever met in my life - coming from someone who sold crack and heroin, lived on the streets, been to prison and even a mental hospital; that is really saying something.
-It was him who taught me how to sell, how to avoid the police (which didn't work forever), how to hide things, how to check if you're being followed and all these skills that I really excelled at picking up and implementing.
+It was he who taught me how to sell; how to avoid the police (which didn't work forever); how to hide things; how to check if you're being followed and all these skills that I really excelled at picking up and implementing.
 Here, it wasn't really a love of selling drugs but instead a love of learning, an intense work-ethic and level of discipline I developed that I loved.
 I loved